The experiences that inspire my work

 CIRCA 2006

-I worked at music festivals in Byron Bay and Phillip Island, and for a while was shooting every week at the Great Northern Hotel in Byron Bay.
-I loved seeing the musicians up close on stage and the exchange of energy between performers and audience was captivating.
+I covered festivals in Byron Bay and Phillip Island, and for a time was shooting weekly at the Great Northern Hotel in Byron.
+What captivated me most wasn’t just the musicians up close on stage, but the electric exchange of energy between performers and their audience.

 Matt – or Suffa – from the Hilltop Hoods 2006 | Photo by Simon Guthrie